lydiamavin/rag-chatbot/README.md

 ### Example
 - Upload a PDF about machine learning.
-- Ask: "What is supervised learning?"
+- Ask Questions
-- Receive an answer with relevant excerpts from the document.
+- Receive answers with relevant excerpts from the document.

 ## Configuration